-As drug testing becomes more prevalent in businesses, many are asking whether there is any way to quickly remove THC from the body in order to pass a drug urine test.
+As drug testing becomes more prevalent in businesses, many are asking whether there is any way to quickly remove THC from the body to pass a drug urine test.
 Niacin is one such “cure” making the rounds on the Internet.
-So, does it actually work?
-Can taking doses of niacin help to quickly remove THC from the body?
+So, does it work?
+Can taking doses of niacin help to remove THC from the body quickly?

 What is Niacin